-- 2. Concurrent employment of Apprentices and Trainees shall be allowed per variance conditions approved by the WSATC on June 10, 2024.
-Variance shall expire on June 30, 2026.
-Conditions include: - In case of layoff due to lack of work, trainees and apprentices will be laid off alternately. - The ratio of Journey Level worker to apprentice remains 1 to 1. - For newly approved program sponsors wanting to operate under this variance the sponsor will register their first apprentice within 30 days of approval from the WSATC. - Beginning July 1, 2024 Apprenticeship Programs/Training agents will have at least a minimum of 1 registered apprentice or 10% of their non-journey (non-certified) level workers registered as apprentices. - Beginning July 1, 2025 the percentage will increase from 10% to 25% of their non-journey (non-certified) level workers registered as apprentices. - Beginning July 1, 2026 this percentage will increase from 25% to 100% of their non-journey (non-certified) level workers registered as apprentices. - Apprentices and Trainees are allowed to work on the same project. - This temporary variance approval expires in its entirety on June 30, 2026. - None of the above stipulations are an exemption from following any Electrical Certificate requirements found in RCW19.28.161.
+- 2. [Concurrent employment of Apprentices and Trainees shall be allowed per the following stipulations.
+Variance shall expire on June 30, 2026. - In case of layoff due to lack of work, trainees and apprentices will be laid off alternately. - The ratio of Journey Level worker to apprentice remains 1 to 1. - For newly approved program sponsors wanting to operate under this variance the sponsor will register their first apprentice within 30 days of approval from the WSATC. - Beginning August 23, 2024 (within 30 days of approval by the WSATC of the revision request) this apprenticeship program will have at least a minimum of 1 registered apprentice or 10% of our non-journey (non-certified) level workers registered as apprentices. - Beginning July 1, 2025 the percentage will increase from 10% to 25% of our non-journey (non-certified) level workers registered as apprentices. - Beginning July 1, 2026 this percentage will increase from 25% to 100% of our non-journey (non-certified) level workers registered as apprentices. - Apprentices and Trainees are allowed to work on the same project. - None of the above stipulations are an exemption from following any Electrical Certificate requirements found in RCW19.28.161.

-(Variance granted 06/10/2024, expires 6/30/2026)
+\(Variance granted, expires 6/30/2026)\